 Filling up at the pumps is pretty straightforward.
-Most of us are used to doing it at least once a week and don’t even give it a second thought.
-But the next time you stop to refuel, you might notice something a little different.
+Most of us are used to doing it and don’t even give it a second thought.

 Know your fuel

-The good news is there is nothing you need to change about the way you fill up and the types of fuel available are exactly the same.
-The new labels are simply another way of identifying which type of fuel is in the pump and how much renewable fuel it contains.
+The new label is simply a way of identifying which type of fuel is in the pump and how much renewable fuel it contains.

 Reducing emissions and saving money